-The Spanish monthly film magazine that I write for, Caiman Cuadernos de Cine, recently invited me to expand on my latest column for them as well as a few Facebook posts about Tarantino’s Once Upon a Time in Hollywood.
-Here is the result, hot off my laptop. — J.R.
+The Spanish monthly film magazine that I write for, Caiman Cuadernos de Cine, invited me in the summer of 2019 to expand on my latest column for them as well as a few Facebook posts about Tarantino’s Once Upon a Time in Hollywood.
+Here is the result. — J.R.

 Has 9/11 or the war on terror had any impact on you personally or creatively?